Syston and Peterborough Railway: Quadruple track

 As traffic grew, congestion on the double track railway became an increasing issue.
 This was particularly the case after the 1880 transfer of the Nottingham express trains to the line, as the disparity in speed between an express passenger train and a slow mineral train almost always reduced line capacity considerably.
 The opening of the M&GN Joint Railway added to congestion.
 Although some widening projects were described as "quadrupling", the Midland actually installed a series on long goods loops (or in some cases passenger loops).
 The MR always called the end of a four track section a junction whether or not another route was joining the main line there.

 As part of the work to improve the junction and alignment at Saxby in connection with the construction of the line to Bourne, a four track section was established, running from Saxby to Wymondham Junction.
 The work was probably completed in 1892 and may have been removed in 1961.

 Manton station was provided with up platform loop lines, shown in 1885 and 1930 diagrams.

 Loops were provided between Oakham and Langham Junction, from 15 March 1891.

 In the first years of the twentieth century it was decided to install goods loops between Melton Mowbray and Brentingby Junction.
 These were commissioned on 4 December 1904.
 The line was straight and level at Brentingby so it was an ideal place to install water troughs, which was done on all four tracks, coming into use on 3 May 1905.
 The troughs on the goods lines were of limited use due to the slower speed of trains there and they were removed in 1926.
 On the main line the troughs remained in use until steam traction finished, and they were removed around 1966.
 The Brentingby Junction signal box remained open until 25 June 1978, when the loops were shortened and worked from Melton signal box.

 Cottesmore iron ore

-Iron ore was found in the area crossed by the Syston and Peterbrough line when the line to Nottingham was being excavated in 1878.
+Iron ore was found in the area crossed by the Syston and Peterborough line when the line to Nottingham was being excavated in 1878.
 Holwell ironworks was established to extract the mineral, at first brought to Ashwell station by horse and cart.
 A branch line to Cottesmore sidings opened on 27 November 1882, running from Ashwell Junction.
 Within the quarry area there was a network of narrow gauge lines to the quarry faces.
 The branch was always for mineral traffic only.
 The line closed on 13 March 1972; the quarry was unable to compete with cheap imported ore.
 A signal box was erected at Ashwell Junction in 1919, but it was never commissioned, the points being worked from a ground frame.